bartoszgebarowski/task-manager-api/README.md

 * Click Send button
 * Server responds with status 403

-8. Scenario 8: User is logged in and tries to delete a task that does not exists
+8. Scenario 8: User is logged in and tries to delete a task that does not exist
 * Login with correct credentials by POST request to `{{BASE_URL}}api/profiles/token/`
 * Create a DELETE request to `{{BASE_URL}}api/tasks/task_id`
 * Click Send button